Location

 Wheat and barley FHB

-The index weighs heading/flowering stage, variety susceptibility, previous crop and residue, 7-day rainfall, 7-day wet hours, relative humidity, temperature, and precipitation probability.
+The index weighs heading/flowering stage, variety susceptibility, previous crop and residue, and especially FHB infection hours when temperature is at least 15C and RH is at least 80% at the same time.
+It also considers 7-day rainfall, wet hours, relative humidity, and precipitation probability.

 Risk bands